terry781/order-management-system/START_HERE.md

 1. ✅ Run `npm run install:all && npm run db:init && npm run dev`
 2. ✅ Test the complete flow via UI or cURL
+3. ✅ Import `postman-collection.json` for API testing
-3. ✅ Explore the code and tests
+4. ✅ Explore the code and tests
-4. ✅ Read the README for full details
+5. ✅ Read the README for full details
-5. ✅ Update your name in README.md
+6. ✅ Update your name in README.md

 ## 💡 Need Help?